lloydchang/client-side-canary-deployment/README.md

  ### What is a Client-Side Canary Deployment?

- In this approach, the traffic shaping decision (which version a user receives) happens entirely in the user's browser:
+ In this approach, the traffic shaping decision (which version a user receives) happens mostly in the user's browser:

  - **No server infrastructure required**: No need for load balancers, proxies, or service meshes
  - **Works with static hosting**: Compatible with GitHub Pages, Netlify, Vercel, or any static hosting